Benchmarking Differentially Private Tabular Data Synthesis: Existing Work

 After these NIST challenges, more advanced statistical methods were proposed.
 Zhang et al. proposed \privsyn~\cite{zhang2021privsyn} by organizing and refining \mtdtt{DPSyn}.
 Cai et al. introduced \privmrf~\cite{cai2021data}, and McKenna et al. proposed \aim~\cite{mckenna2022aim}, both of which dynamically select low-dimensional marginals and employ PGMs for synthesis.
 Moreover, methods such as \mtdtt{FEM}~\cite{vietri2020neworacleefficientalgorithmsprivate} and \rap/\rapp~\cite{aydore2021differentially,vietri2022private} treat synthesis as an optimization problem, utilizing FTPL~\cite{kalai2005efficient,suggala2020online,syrgkanis2016efficient} and relaxed projection~\cite{neel2018useheuristicsdifferentialprivacy}, respectively, to refine initialized datasets using adaptively selected marginals.
 More recently, Liu et al.~\cite{liu2023generating} proposed \gsd, which can apply genetic algorithms to adjust datasets based on any selected marginals iteratively.

-\textbf{Machine Learning Methods}.
-In addition to statistical methods, machine learning models have been widely explored for DP tabular data synthesis.
+\textbf{Deep learning Methods}.
+In addition to statistical methods, deep learning models have been widely explored for DP tabular data synthesis.
+In this work, we use the category ``deep learning model" to broadly encompass all neural network-related approaches, even though some of them do not have a ``deep" network structure.
 In NIST 2018, there was an effort to utilize GANs to generate data.
-However, this method, called DP-GAN~\cite{xie2018differentially}, did not demonstrate a good performance.
-Further attempts on generative adversarial networks (GANs), such as DP-GAN~\cite{xie2018differentially}, \mtdtt{DP-WGAN}~\cite{srivastava2019differentially}, DP-CGAN~\cite{torkzadehmahani2019dp}, PATE-GAN~\cite{jordon2018pate}, and DP-CTGAN \cite{fang2022dp} also demonstrated limited performance before.
+However, this method, called DP-GAN~\cite{xie2018differentially}, did not demonstrate good performance.
+Further attempts on generative adversarial networks (GANs), such as DP-GAN~\cite{xie2018differentially}, \mtdtt{DP-WGAN}~\cite{srivastava2019differentially}, DP-CGAN~\cite{torkzadehmahani2019dp}, PATE-GAN~\cite{jordon2018pate}, and DP-CTGAN \cite{fang2022dp}, also demonstrated limited performance before.
 Therefore, we omit the comparison of this class of methods.